Privacy Policy

 Voice recordings

-Use of Anthropic Claude API for parsing
+Use of Anthropic Claude for parsing

 Email and SMS sent through Voxhora